LEAVE US YOUR MESSAGE

 "Why a VCC instead of a Cayman LP?"

-The honest answer, geography-specific.
+The honest answer is geography-specific.
 For an APAC-anchored hospitality strategy with an APAC LP base, Singapore is closer to substance than Cayman.
 For a multi-strategy platform that needs sub-funds, the architecture is built-in.
 For a manager with a public listing on the multi-year horizon, the domicile match removes a later re-domiciliation step.
 The Cayman LP is still a fine answer for US-anchored funds with US LPs.

 "Who actually regulates this thing?"